 Meliora Enrichment Program

-- To provide the opportunity for like-minded students to work together on challenging learning experiences that may not be offered elsewhere in the regular curriculum.
+Secondly, Meliora seeks to bring like-minded students together to collaborate on challenging learning experiences that may not be available within the standard school curriculum.

 In-class Teacher-led Extensions